 "This \ \ \ is \ a \ \ \ \ string".

-& sign can be both positive or negative, decimal or hexadecimal.
+&symbol can be positive or negative, and it can be represented in either decimal or hexadecimal format.

 This example produces the following sequence of bytes:

 In cases where it is necessary to repeat a specific byte multiple times, such as when creating a zero-filled buffer, indicate the count by appending